On finite time Type I singularities of the K\"ahler-Ricci flow on compact K\"ahler surfaces: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank Song Sun and Jeff Viaclovsky for useful discussions and Ovidiu Munteanu for providing the proof of Lemma \ref{batman}.
+The authors wish to thank Song Sun and Jeff Viaclovsky for useful discussions, Ovidiu Munteanu for providing the proof of Lemma \ref{batman}, and Max Hallgren for pointing out an oversight in the original proof of Theorem \ref{thmc}.
 The first author is supported by the grant Connect Talent ``COCOSYM’’ of the r\'{e}gion des Pays de la Loire, the second author is supported by NSF grant DMS-1906466, and the third author is supported by grants ANR-17-CE40-0034 of the French National Research Agency ANR (Project CCEM) and ANR-AAPG2020 (Project PARAPLUI).